Skip to contentNotify me by email about available dates

 Integration

 After the work is done, I give you a moment to slowly "come back".
 There’s no rush.
-Then we talk about what you experienced.
-I may suggest next steps.
+Then we talk about what you experienced and I answer any questions you may have.

 Reactions